Seven Seeds

 Frequently Asked Questions

-This course is designed for anyone and everyone.
-Whether you live in Ontario, Canada, the United States, or anywhere in North America , even the world, this course will leave you with a foundation for understanding Indigenous people, and will give you the tools and skillset to venture off and learn more about the original and present inhabitants of Turtle Island.
+• This course is designed for anyone and everyone.
+Whether you live in Ontario, across Canada, in the United States, or anywhere in the world, this course provides a strong foundation for understanding Indigenous Peoples, perspectives, and ways of knowing.

 Course Syllabus